-4. DISCUSSION
+4. Discussion

-The CODET model has not dependence to the filling factors and the areas of the photospheric features, which is a frequent description of the semiempirical models of the Solar Spectral Irradiance (Yeo et al. 2014; Ball et al. 2014; Vieira et al. 2011; Vieira & Solanki 2010; Krivova et al. 2007; Ermolli et al. 2013).
+The CODET model is not dependent on the filling factors and the areas of the photospheric features, which form a frequent description of the semi-empirical models of the SSI (Krivova et al. 2007; Vieira & Solanki 2010; Vieira et al. 2011; Ermolli et al. 2013; Ball et al. 2014; Yeo et al. 2014).
 Additionally, the CODET model can describe the evolution of temperature and density in the solar atmosphere using the photospheric magnetic field.